domoticz/domoticz/dzVents/documentation/README.md

 At every place you read <astroMoment> you can use one of: sunset, sunrise, solarnoon, midnight *, sunatsouth *, civiltwilightstart, civiltwilightend, astronomicaltwilightstart *, astronomicaltwilightend *, nauticaltwilightstart * or nauticaltwilightend *.

+Full daynames are allowed in dzVents >= 3.1.7

 * <sup>3.1.16</sup>

 ```Lua